jhu-dvrk/dvrk-readthedocs/docs/pages/firmware.rst

 There are 3 main ways to upgrade the firmware for the dVRK Classic controllers FPGA1394V1 and FPGA1394V2:

 * For most users: over FireWire
-* For most users with a bricked controller: using a OpenOCD with a JTAG adaper
+* For most users with a bricked controller: using OpenOCD with a JTAG adapter
 * For advanced users, FPGA programmers: using Xilinx ISE

 See instructions on the `mechatronics-firmware wiki